Revelation Chapter 19

 Satan will not go down quietly, but he most certainly is going down in the Battle of Armageddon!
 Isaiah is not referring to this scene, but I hope you will appreciate its appropriateness.
-Its words apply to man but are applicable to Jesus in this scenario, “No weapon that is formed against Thee shall prosper” (Isaiah 54:17).
+Its words were given for the encouragement of Elohim’s people but are applicable to Yahushua in this scenario, “No weapon that is formed against Thee shall prosper” (Isaiah 54:17).

 “And the beast was taken, and with him the false prophet that wrought miracles before him, with which he deceived them that had received the mark of the beast, and them that worshipped the image.
 These were both cast alive into the lake of fire burning with brimstone.
 And the remnant were slain with the sword of Him that sat upon the horse, which sword proceeds out of His mouth: and all the fowls were filled with their flesh” (Revelation 19:20-21).
-Please notice the beast and the false prophet which are pictured as two separate entities are referred to as “he deceived” and not as “they deceived.”
 I believe that the beast, the false prophet and the dragon which are mentioned together in Revelation 16:13 are all the same entity, Satan, and we are told in Revelation 16:14 that “they are the spirits of devils.”

-“Why do the heathen rage, and the people imagine a vain thing [Fighting against God!]?
-The kings of the earth set themselves, and the rulers take counsel together against the LORD, and against His anointed [Jesus], saying, Let us break their bands asunder, and cast away their cords from us.
-[People do not like the restrictions God has placed on them for their own safety.]
-He that sits in the heavens shall laugh: The LORD shall have them in derision.
+“Why do the heathen rage, and the people imagine a vain thing [Fighting against Elohim!]?
+The kings of the earth set themselves, and the rulers take counsel together against Yahuwah, and against His anointed [Yahushua], saying, Let us break their bands asunder, and cast away their cords from us [People do not like the restrictions Elohim has placed upon mankind for their safety.].
+He that sits in the heavens shall laugh: Yahuwah shall have them in derision.
 Then He shall speak unto them in His wrath, and vex them in His sore displeasure” (Psalm 2:1-5).

-Much of the discussion of this chapter pertained to being ready for the marriage supper of the Lamb.
-Just knowing what is about to happen would be of no benefit to you if you are not ready to spend eternity with God and the Lamb.
-May each of us wear the wedding garment that has been purchased for us at such a great cost of suffering to the Father and to His Son!
+Much of the discussion of this chapter pertained to being ready for the marriage supper of the Lamb by being clothed in the “fine linen of saints.”
+Just knowing what is about to happen would be of no benefit to you if you are not ready to spend eternity with Elohim and the Lamb.
+May each of us wear the wedding garment that has been purchased and provided for us at such a great cost of suffering to the Father and to His Son!

 - 2. Who will be the main course for the fowls to eat?

-- 3. What will be Jesus' new name?
+- 3. What will be Yahushua’s new name?

-- 4. Will Jesus come as a lamb or lion when He returns?
+- 4. Will Yahushua come as a lamb or a lion when He returns?